aterenin/Waterfall/README.md

 A Scala DSL prividing a medium-level API for fast, simple, readable numerical computing on GPUs.

+### Status

+Waterfall is no longer under active development, as I have moved to using TensorFlow and other graph based packages for GPU computing.
+Though the 1:1 mapping between Waterfall and CUDA library calls makes for excellent performance, the ease of use and additional optimization opportunities present in graph-based packages make them a better solution to most use cases.

 ### Motivation

 CUDA is lightning fast, but it's a little bit ridiculous when you have to write the following to make a draw from a multivariate normal distribution with mean vector mu and precision matrix Psi.